Typhoon Podul: Meteorological history

 On August 6, the JTWC began monitoring an area of disorganized convection located approximately 230 nmi northeast of Saipan.
 Later that same day, the JMA also initiated tracking of the developing system, classifying it as a tropical depression based on improved low-level circulation and persistent convection.
 By August 7, the JTWC assessed that environmental conditions were conducive for further development, including warm sea surface temperatures and low to moderate vertical wind shear.
 As a result, the agency issued a Tropical Cyclone Formation Alert (TCFA), upgrading the system's development potential to high and noting that the system was likely to undergo tropical cyclogenesis in the near term.
 At 00:00 UTC, the JTWC upgraded the system to a tropical depression and designated it 16W.
 During the early hours of August 8, the system intensified further, prompting the JMA to upgrade it to a tropical storm and assign it the international name Podul.
+(Note: The name Podul (Korean: 버들, [pɔ̹dɯɭ]) was contributed by North Korea and means willow in Korean.)
 Initially, its LLCC remained partially exposed due to moderate to strong northeasterly vertical wind shear.
 However, over the subsequent 24 hours, the system gradually became more organized, with convection consolidating near the center and improved outflow aloft.